Cockermouth Cricket Club: 1950 to 2000

-Most notable of the luminaries in a playing sense is Ken White, father of current club Captain Gareth.
-In a remarkable First XI career, which started as a 15-year-old in 1957, Ken played for the Firsts in the: 1950s, 1960s, 1970s, 1980s, 1990s and 2000s; a career spanning six decades, in which over 25,000 First XI runs and well over 1,000 First XI wickets were taken.
-Ken also captained the Firsts for 14 years winning several Cumberland Senior League Division One titles, Burton Cups and also to the club's first ever Meageen (County) Cup crown in 1966.
+Ken White, father of current club Captain Gareth was the most notable in a playing sense.
+In his First XI career, which he began as a 15-year-old in 1957, Ken played for the Firsts in the 1950s to the 2000s.
+During his career, over 25,000 First XI runs and over 1,000 First XI wickets were taken.
+Ken also captained the Firsts for 14 years, winning several Cumberland Senior League Division One titles, Burton Cups and also to the club's first ever Meageen (County) Cup crown in 1966.

 George Todhunter is the man who has been fundamental in the club's organisation and development over the past 25 years or so.
 Without his endeavours, the facilities players and spectators enjoy today, would be simply in the pipeline.
 From the 1970s onwards, George's expertise in architecture and design have helped the pavilion facilities develop into a thoroughly modern area.
 The 2009 floods, which decimated Sandair, saw George undertaking a variety of jobs.
 The whole ground was re-laid, partly funded by grants sourced by George and pavilion and flood defence work, in order to prevent future damage, was implemented in time for the club to start the 2010 season back on their home ground.